-- The term of the loan, - The rate of interest expressly stipulated for (whether at arm's length, whether contains premium over risk free rate of return, etc.), - The nature of the risk undertaken: - Interest rate risk (e.g. Changes in prevailing market interest rates) - Capital risk (e.g. Risk of loss of capital) - Industry risk (real estate being quite volatile sector) - Limited Exit Opportunities (e.g. Redemption option at the end of the 37th month and limitations with respect to purchaser in the open market) - Country risk (e.g. economic risks slowdown in economic growth or macroeconomic imbalances, political instability and related risks, laws and tax related risks retrospective amendments) - Currency risk adverse change in exchange rate referred risks.
+- The term of the loan. - The rate of interest expressly stipulated for (whether at arm's length, whether contains premium over risk free rate of return, etc.), - The nature of the risk undertaken: - Interest rate risk (e.g. Changes in prevailing market interest rates) - Capital risk (e.g. Risk of loss of capital) - Industry risk (real estate being quite volatile sector) - Limited Exit Opportunities (e.g. Redemption option at the end of the 37th month and limitations with respect to purchaser in the open market) - Country risk (e.g. economic risks slowdown in economic growth or macro-economic imbalances, political instability and related risks, laws and tax related risks retrospective amendments) - Currency risk adverse change in exchange rate

+In order to characterise the redemption premium as capital gains, one need to demonstrate and substantiate (with requisite documentation) that any premium paid is on account of above referred risks.
 Preferable, one should be able to provide broad bifurcation of premium against each category of risk.

-In order to characterise the redemption premium as capital gains, one need to demonstrate and substantiate (with requisite documentation) that any premium paid is on account of above